samujjwaal/akka-overlay-net-sim/README.md

 4. Push image to Docker Hub using,
    `docker push samcs441/cs441_project:latest`

-5. Above 2 steps can be automated using Bitbucket Pipelines CI/CD service.
-The build script can be defined in the `bitbucket-pipelines.yml` file to be executed each time changes are pushed to the remote repository.
+5. Above 2 steps can be automated using GitHub Actions CI/CD service.
+The workflow is defined in [`sbt-docker.yml`](.github/workflows/sbt-docker.yml), which is triggered each time changes are pushed to the remote repository.

 ## Instructions to Execute

 ### Using SBT

-1. Clone this repository from Bitbucket
+1. Clone this repository from GitHub
 2. Compile the project using,
    `sbt clean compile`
 3. Execute the test cases using,